Elizabeth of Carinthia, Queen of Sicily: Economic and sociopolitical concerns

 Sicily experienced one of the most significant population collapses in Europe in the fourteenth century, falling from approximately 850,000 in 1277 to approximately 350,000 in 1376.
 The population was therefore at an unusually low point at the time of Elizabeth's reign.
 The most significant contributor to this was the bubonic plague, which ravaged Sicily in the second half of the century.
 Although the lower population due to the bubonic plague undoubtedly benefited the lower class in the long term, its immediate effects were widespread attitudes of defeatism and uneasiness.

 The Black Death reached Sicily in 1347, before it affected mainland Italy.
 This was during Elizabeth's reign, and was likely one of her prime concerns throughout the remainder of her time in power.
 Outbreaks of the Black Death had occurred in Italy before in the thirteenth century, but they were generally localized and confined to one or two towns.
-1347 was the first severe case recorded in Sicily, and initiated the pandemic that would become an unfortunate and familiar aspect of European life for centuries.
+1347 was the first severe case recorded in Sicily, and initiated the pandemic that became a familiar aspect of European life for centuries.
 Elizabeth could do nothing to relieve the people, although she refrained from fleeing the country which was a common trend among those Italians who could afford to.
 Gabriel de Mussis, an Italian notary in the fourteenth century, recounts an attitude of despondency in Sicily; occurrences such as heavy rainfalls, the birth of Siamese twins, and horses refusing to enter Messina were all considered signs that God had abandoned the people.
 The plague had drastic economic effects on Italy as well, and contributed to the first significant economic crisis in centuries.

 Sicily's economy in the fourteenth century was turbulent, and marked a drastic departure from its success in the twelfth and thirteenth centuries.
 Fiscal revenue in Sicily was concernedly low during Elizabeth's reign, primarily relating to Europe's declining population.
 Domestically, the low population meant lower revenue from domestic taxation.
 The lower population abroad and in mainland Italy meant that there was a lower demand for Sicilian exports, namely grain.
 In addition, feudal revenues began to decline significantly in approximately 1330; total feudal revenue dropped from 20691 onze in 1336, to 14405 onze in 1343.
 It is probable that the aristocracy pressured Elizabeth and the monarchy to reduce feudal military duties, a pressure which increased after the death of Frederick III in 1337.
 This pressure likely had numerous contributing factors; Elizabeth's reign was also characterized by famine, with particularly low-yielding harvests in 1345 and 1346.
 Increased military expenditure combined with the negative economic effects of the famine which provoked widespread debt among the aristocracy.
 The unstable equilibrium between the nobility and the throne characterized both Elizabeth's and her husband's reign, and resulted in a significant reduction in monarchical power.
 Economic historian Stephan Epstein refers to mid-to-late-fourteenth-century Sicily as a period of aristocratic hegemony.